We are reader-supported. When you buy through links on our site, we may earn affiliate commission.

 Since pests and diseases tend to reduce crop yields significantly, pesticides offer a way to overcome future food shortages.

 While many reports have challenged the need for pesticides in agriculture, farmers recognize the importance of using them to maintain thriving crop yields.
-Future scientific and technological advancements will allow for fewer pesticides, though—such as precision farming in which weeds, insects and diseases are targeted directly.
+Future scientific and technological advancements will allow for fewer pesticides, though.
+Tools like drones, GPS, and self-propelled sprayers make pesticide dispersal either less necessary or more precise, using fewer resources.

 Because pesticides can help farmers yield higher amounts of crops, they tend to keep food costs lower for consumers.